computer-lab/computerlab.io/source/_posts/decentralized-pigeon-game-nyc.md

 Pigeons are unprotected because they're a non-native species.
-Domesticated pigeons were brought to North America, and the birds you see on the streets are feral versions of these beloved pet or food birds.
-Pigeons are also man's best friend.
-Dogs and cats were tamed in order to help humans hunt.
-Pigeons were domesticated in order to help carry information.
+Domesticated pigeons were brought to North America, and the birds you see on the streets are feral versions of these beloved pet, messenger, or food birds.
+Pigeons were the first domesticated bird and the only animal ever domesticated for messaging.

 The bond between man and pigeon is ancient.
 So, if someone asks me, why do you like pigeons?
 I often am tempted to reply, why don't you like pigeons?
 They are one of our partner-species!

+I personally identify with the stoicism and adaptability of the birds.

+Despite being sensitive enough to electromagnetic fields and shifts in the sun, pigeons seem to waddle through really awful adversity without making a fuss.
+The "homing" instinct of pigeons that makes them so useful as messengers

+I think most people are vaguely aware that people keep coops of pigeons on roofs in New York City, perhaps because of the lovely "Pigeon Man" episode in _Hey Arnold!_.

+Interestingly my pigeon mania was not sparked by one of these local pigeon men, but rather by an instagram video that my friend Alina sent me, posted by an account called @bird_7777.
+Pigeon instagram.

+Interacting with pigeons in the park is rewarding because the "homing" nature the birds means that you see the same birds each day, the variety of colorations and personality in the birds makes it easy to distinguish the birds.
+Also, making friends with a pigeon isn't that hard.
+I was inspired to actually feed the pigeons by this video on YouTube called "how to pet a pigeon".

+The homing ability of pigeons

 Pigeon breeding, like nutria farming, has been a common site of fraud.
 There's even a horribly racist Vice documentary that claims that speculation in fancy